Timetable FAQs for Students

 SOAS has a very free curriculum with many choices for students.

-Occasionally you may have to pick a different option if constraints on teaching staff hours and space mean we cannot move your current choice course to a different slot.
+Occasionally you may have to pick a different option if constraints on teaching staff hours and space mean we cannot move your current choice to a different slot.

 When will the final timetable be published?